MarcoConsiglio/goniometry/README.md

 ## Comparison
 You can compare an angle with a numeric value, numeric string or another `Angle` object.
 Comparisons are performed with absolute values (congruent comparison), meaning that $-90^\circ$ is equal to $+90^\circ$.
-If you need a relative comparison, you should perform arithmetics.
+If you need a relative comparison, you should perform arithmetics instead.
+Warning!
+Comparisons are not available for radian values, you should perform arithmetics instead.

 ### $\alpha > \beta$ (greater than)
 ```php